CodePushGo/website/src/content/blog/en/creating-mobile-apps-with-sveltekit-and-capacitor.md

 updated_at: 2023-06-04T00:00:00.000Z
 head_image: /sveltekit_capacitor.webp
 head_image_alt: SvelteKit and CodePushGo illustration
-keywords: SvelteKit, Capacitor, mobile app development, live updates, OTA updates, continuous integration, mobile app updates
+keywords: SvelteKit, React Native, mobile app development, live updates, OTA updates, continuous integration, mobile app updates
 tag: Tutorial
 published: true
 locale: en
 next_blog: updating-your-capacitor-apps-seamlessly-with-capacitor-updater
 ---

-In this tutorial, we'll begin with a new [SvelteKit](https://kit.svelte.dev/) app and transition to native mobile development using Capacitor.
+In this tutorial, we'll begin with a new [SvelteKit](https://kit.svelte.dev/) app and transition to native mobile development using React Native.
 Optionally, you can also integrate [Konsta UI](https://konstaui.com/) for an enhanced Tailwind CSS mobile UI.

-Capacitor allows you to easily convert your SvelteKit web application into a native mobile app without the need for significant modifications or learning a new skill like React Native.
+React Native allows you to easily convert your SvelteKit web application into a native mobile app without the need for significant modifications or learning a new skill like React Native.

-Follow this step-by-step guide to transform your SvelteKit app into a mobile app using Capacitor and, if desired, enhance your mobile UI with Konsta UI.
+Follow this step-by-step guide to transform your SvelteKit app into a mobile app using React Native and, if desired, enhance your mobile UI with Konsta UI.

-## About Capacitor
+## About React Native

-CapacitorJS is a game-changer!
+React NativeJS is a game-changer!
 It can be effortlessly integrated into any web project, wrapping your application in a native webview and generating native Xcode and Android Studio projects for you.
 Its plugins provide access to native device features like the camera via a JavaScript bridge.

-Capacitor enables you to create a fantastic native mobile app without any complicated setup or steep learning curve.
+React Native enables you to create a fantastic native mobile app without any complicated setup or steep learning curve.
 Its slim API and streamlined functionality make it easy to integrate into your project.
-You'll be amazed at how simple it is to achieve a fully functional native app with Capacitor!
+You'll be amazed at how simple it is to achieve a fully functional native app with React Native!

 ## Preparing Your SvelteKit App